Toilets and Showers Facilities in Everest Base Camp Route

 • Try to sit in a squat position by hugging your knee

-• Just take toilet paper with you and empty the pockets before using a squat toilet.
-If you have a cell phone, wallet, and other valuables, they might drop into the toilet hole and make you uncomfortable while using the squat toilet.
+• Before using a squat toilet, take toilet paper and empty your pockets.
+If you have a cell phone, wallet, or other valuables, they might fall into the hole and make you uncomfortable.

-• Ensure you have placed both your foot in the correct position on both sides and if you are close to the hole.
+• Ensure you have placed both feet in the correct position on both sides and are close to the hole.

 • Do not put toilet paper inside the hole, and put them in the garbage bin